OpenTechSchool/html-css-beginners/index.md

 ## The course

 * [The template structure](core/structure.html) -
-  Using HTML, transform a white page to a ˝2Hello World'.
+  Using HTML, transform a white page to a 'Hello World'.
 * [Your first styled Hello World!](core/style.html) -
   Understanding CSS.
 What is class, ID and selector.
 * [Create your personal Portfolio - Part 1.](core/portfolio.html) -